 Get new dentures or maintain and repair your full or partial dentures.
 These modern dental prostheses can replace several or all of your teeth with minimal discomfort.

-To be a good candidate for this restorative treatment you should:
+To be a good candidate, you should:

 Having a tooth or teeth removed is a very common procedure that can be performed with very little pain or discomfort.